voucherifyio/voucherify-examples-next/README.md

 Before you run these examples locally, let's check how to start with Voucherify API and dashboard by redeeming your first coupon code by going to [Quickstart](https://docs.voucherify.io/docs/quickstart).
 This information will help you understand basic Voucherify concepts.

 ## How to run Voucherify samples locally? <a id="voucherify-locally"></a>

-These samples are built with Next.js and our [JS SDK](https://github.com/voucherifyio/voucherify-js-sdk) on the server side and React + Typescript on the front.

 Follow the steps below to run locally.